-The project team has been involved in studies considering the onset and end of lake thermal stratification, temperature extrema, inter-annual variability of temperature, etc. The most demanding requirement for frequency of observation relates to identifying the thermal stratification period of lakes and other "lake phenological" signals.
+The project team has been involved in studies considering the onset and end of lake thermal stratification, temperature extrema, inter-annual variability of temperature, etc. The most demanding requirement for frequency of observation relates to identifying the thermal stratification period of lakes and other "lake phenological" signals such as time of peak temperature.
 To explore climate changes in such temporal signals, the minimum temporal frequency requirement is weekly observation, and the target temporal frequency requirement is daily resolution.